beverlycodes/carry_out/README.md

 Plan executions return a `CarryOut::Result` object that contains any artifacts returned by units (in `Result#artifacts`), along with any errors raised (in `Result#errors`).
 If `errors` is empty, `Result#success?` will return `true`.

-Parameter blocks can be used to pass result artifacts on to subsequent execution units in the plan.
+References via `CarryOut#get` or via blocks can be used to pass result artifacts on to subsequent execution units in the plan.

 ```ruby
 class AddToCart < CarryOut::Unit